Skip to main content

 Alberta-Buck - This article is part of a series.

 Alberta Buck transactions carry provably authentic identity – without exposing it.
-Every participant holds an ElGamal ciphertext1 of their identity, encrypted under their own public key, backed by a Pointcheval-Sanders rerandomizable signature2 from the issuing authority.
-A citizen with multiple accounts derives an independent, unlinkable credential for each – rerandomizing the signature offline – yet every credential is independently verifiable as issued by the same authority.
-When a transaction requires identity exchange, the participant re-encrypts under the counterparty's key and produces a Chaum-Pedersen proof3: a compact, unforgeable guarantee that the re-encrypted ciphertext contains the same identity as the registered credential.
-No one – not the contract, not the network, not the government – sees the plaintext.
+Every participant holds an ElGamal ciphertext1 of their identity, backed by a Pointcheval-Sanders rerandomizable signature2.
+A citizen with multiple accounts derives an independent, unlinkable credential for each – rerandomizing the signature offline – yet every credential is verifiable as issued by the same authority.
+At transaction time, the participant re-encrypts under the counterparty's key and produces a Chaum-Pedersen proof3 that the re-encrypted ciphertext contains the same identity as the registered credential.
+No one sees the plaintext.

 Identity with Anonymity